Parth-design-ops/Power-BI/Sales Insights Dashboard/Sales-Insight-Dashboard-using-Power-BI/README.md

 7. In product type Distribution has generated the revenue of ₹494M and ownbrand revenue is ₹494M generated in entire 4 years.
 7. Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year and the profit margin was the least in              April 2020.

-### Key Learnings

-1. Learned about what real business data sets look like.
-2. Learned about how to write some major analysis queries in MySQL.
-3. how to connect the database’s tables to Power Bi and how to clean & modify the unwanted data in Power Query.
-4. Learned about some major practical DAX functions and measures.
-5. Learned about some major analytical visuals and reports.

 ## Final result